-Many of the free-form data fields in the CourseLeaf CIM program form correspond directly to elements required in the Narrative.
+All program proposals intended to be approved and chaptered by the CCCCO require a Narrative containing elements as described in the PCAH or as clarified (for modified programs only) in CCCCO Memorandum AA 18-56 and subsequently published CCCCO memoranda.
+Most of the free-form data fields in the CourseLeaf CIM program form correspond directly to elements required in the Narrative.
 The Narrative (not CIM!) is therefore often the best place to begin working on a program proposal (except that for new programs, the originator should start with the New Program forms instead, as described in the subsection titled New Program Development and Approval Procedure above).
-For transfer degrees, the TMC should be completed before documenting the program requirements in the Narrative.
+For transfer degrees, the TMC should be completed before documenting the program requirements in the Narrative and in CIM.
 Some elements of the general narrative are not required, depending on the program type and goals, and whether it is a new or revision proposal.
-To the extent that the PCAH does not require preparation of a Narrative element for a certain program, the program originator may simply enter "(Not required)" for the corresponding data field(s) in the CIM program form.
+To the extent that the PCAH does not require preparation of a Narrative element for a certain program, the program originator may simply enter "(Not required)" for the corresponding data field in the CIM program form.